Introduction

 This can trigger wider audits, increased reporting obligations, or conditions placed on your license to operate.

-By screening all candidates against the Insurance Authority (IA) and historical IARB databases, you not only protect your organization from avoidable risks, you demonstrate a proactive culture of compliance and ethical hiring.
+By screening all candidates against the Insurance Authority (IA) and historical IARB databases, you not only protect your organization from avoidable risks but you also demonstrate a proactive culture of compliance and ethical hiring.

 A proper insurance agent check in Hong Kong should include the following key elements: